The gender gap was expected to be historic. Instead, women voted much as they always have.

 But according to preliminary exit polling data from 2020, that doesn’t seem to have happened.
-Instead, Biden’s lead among women appeared to fall in line with 2016, when Clinton won women by 13 points, and to 2012, when President Barack Obama won women by 11 points.
+Instead, Biden’s lead among women appeared to fall in line with 2016, when Clinton won women by 13 points, and 2012, when President Barack Obama won women by 11 points.

 Some early exit polling even suggests a slightly smaller gender gap than 2016, driven by men shifting toward Biden: The male vote split roughly equally between Biden and Trump, according to preliminary results from national and state exit polls conducted by Edison Research, down from an 11-point lead that Trump had among the group in 2016.